Festivals & Events France Outdoors Provence-Alpes-Côte d'Azur

 You need 40 kg of lavandine to obtain 1 liter of essential lavandine oil.
 The lavandine is used for cleaning products and souvenirs for tourists.

-From the top of the road from Gordes (D177), the view of the lavender fields surrounding the Sénanque Abbey is spectacular.
-However, this is a popular place, so be sure to visit early in the morning (ideally before 8 a.m.).
+From the road above Gordes (D177), the view over the lavender fields surrounding the Sénanque Abbey is spectacular.
+However, this is a popular spot, so be sure to visit early in the morning, ideally before 8 a.m.

-If you want to explore these lavender fields, Avignon is a good starting point.
-This Luberon road trip starts and ends in Avignon and explores the Luberon hilltop villages and beautiful lavender fields.
+If you want to explore these lavender fields, Avignon is an excellent starting point.
+This Luberon road trip begins and ends in Avignon, taking you through some of the most picturesque hilltop villages in the Luberon and beautiful lavender fields.

 Where to sleep near the Luberon lavender fields